-A partner is not someone who stays home changing diapers and cooking you dinner while you pursue every dream you ever had.
+2. A partner is not someone who stays home, changing diapers and cooking dinner, while you pursue every dream you ever had.

-Respecting each other’s differences doesn’t mean you’re awesome because you don’t change the music when The Carpenters are on and you prefer Eric Clapton.
-(Okay, full disclosure- that’s my house.)
+3. Respecting each other’s differences does not mean you are awesome when you don’t change the music station when The Carpenters are on and you prefer Eric Clapton.
+(Okay, full disclosure-—that’s my house.)

-And monogamy is a full-time job.
-If you do it part-time there’s less insurance and fewer benefits.
+4. Monogamy is a full-time job.
+If you do it part-time there is less insurance and fewer benefits.

 Look, I’m not judging.
 My philosophy is that everyone should be happy.
-And what would make me really happy is to have my marriage essay, or any of my essays for that matter, go viral!
+And what would make me really happy is for my marriage essay to go viral!

-But back to my initial question: If marriage is on the decline why are essays with marriage as a keyword wildly popular?
+Here’s a question: If marriage is on the decline, why are essays with marriage as a keyword wildly popular?

 Why was Men Are from Mars, Women Are from Venus on the topseller list for 121 weeks?

 Why is the book, The Five Love Languages: The Secret to Love That Lasts a hit?

 Why are we watching Dr. Phil?
 Broken Nose, Broken Marriage.
 Save My Marriage, Save My Life.

 And why when I saw a friend on Facebook had taken a test that told her who she was married to in a past life was I intrigued?
 I shouldn’t have cared, but she got Jim Morrison.
 I wanted Jim.
 I thought about taking the test, but I worried I’d get Barry Manilow.